ColinFay/backyard/README.md

 ## Why `{backyard}`?

-The main idea is that, with a `{backyard}` backend, users can focus on writting and don’t have to know anything about Markdown and/or about R & `{bookdown}` to get involved in the writting of a bookdown.
+The main idea is that, with a `{backyard}` backend, users can focus on writing and don’t have to know anything about Markdown and/or about R & `{bookdown}` to get involved in the writing of a bookdown.
 This would facilitate collaboration between those who use R and those who don’t.

 Once deployed, a `{backyard}` backend is easy to access and use, and is